Budgeting for Vacation Rental Properties: Balancing Costs and Returns

 5. Plan for Maintenance and Repairs

 Vacation rental properties require ongoing maintenance and occasional repairs.
 It's important to allocate funds for routine maintenance tasks, such as cleaning, landscaping, and general upkeep.
+Consider investing in cleaning supplies and lawn care equipment to keep the property in top shape.
 Additionally, set aside emergency funds to address unexpected repairs or replacements that may arise during guest stays.

 Reading more: